saurgoel/guides/archive/FRONT END/frontend_webpack.md

   ]
 }
 ```

-**Extensions**
-Many Webpack config files have a resolve extensions property that has an empty string like shown below.
-The empty string is there to help resolve imports without extensions like: require(“./myJSFile”) or import myJSFile from ‘./myJSFile’ without file extensions.
-{
- resolve: {
-   extensions: [‘’, ‘.js’, ‘.jsx’]
- }
-}

 ###### resolve.alias
 Replace modules with other modules or paths.
 Expects an object with keys being module names.
 The value is the new path.
 It’s similar to a replace but a bit more clever.